twosixlabs/armory/docs/poisoning.md

 Because witches' brew is so different a threat model from the backdoor attacks that `poison.py` was initially built for, it has its own scenario.

+### Sleeper Agent

+[Sleeper Agent](https://arxiv.org/abs/2106.08970) is a clean-label attack that applies $l_\infty$ bounded perturbations to a set of training images to embed a hidden trigger into the model that can be applied at inference time.
+This threat model does not assume access to the target architecture, but instead trains a surrogate model to produce the perturbations.
+This approach uses gradient alignment to optimize the perturbations for the trigger.

 ## Configuration files